Prediction of trending topics using ANFIS and deterministic models: Numerical Applications

 \subsection{The \textquotedblleft Gangnam Style" fever}

 \textquotedblleft Gangnam Style" is a song interpreted by the South Korean musician Psy.
 It was released on July 15, 2012 together with a music video, which shortly became the most viewed video of Youtube.
 After several weeks, this popular song was not interesting anymore for the majority of the web users.
 As it is seen in Figure \ref{fig:GangnamStyleSIR}(b), there are two important peaks around the first 50 weeks, this is a behavior known as \textquotedblleft chimney" \cite{bib:kairam}.\textquotedblleft Chimneys" are composed by two \textquotedblleft wedges", (where population rises and falls at similar rates over time) which are separated by a level in which the population does not have a strong variation.
 In other words, there is a rumor outbreak but the user interest remains very high for a few weeks before dropping down.
 It is suggested in \cite{bib:kairam} that the majority of topics share the same patterns in both search and social media activity, so modeling this situations using a model of social behavior model would be appropriate.
-The SIR deterministic model only has one peak, therefore it is used for studying only the general behavior of this rumor and extracting useful information for predictions.
+The $SIR$ deterministic model only has one peak, therefore it is used for studying only the general behavior of this rumor and extracting useful information for predictions.

-Google Trends dataset provided dates against search percents, so the only available data for f\/itting the spreaders was the time variable.
-A better dataset was needed to produce a good f\/itting, so by applying an SIR model to the spreader data would create estimated curves for ignorants, stifflers and also spreaders (all time-dependent).
-In order to f\/it the SIR model, we needed to solve the parameters searching problem, which was solved using exhaustive search on the $\alpha$ and $\beta$ parameters from 0.001 to 1, taking a 0.001 length step.
+Google Trends dataset provided dates against search percents, so the only available data consisted of time and spreaders variables.
+A better dataset was needed to train ANFIS properly, so by applying an $SIR$ model to the spreader data would create estimated curves for ignorants, stifflers and also spreaders (all time-dependent).
+In order to f\/it the $SIR$ model, we needed to solve the parameters searching problem, which was solved using exhaustive search on the $\alpha$ and $\beta$ parameters from 0.001 to 1, taking a 0.001 length step.
 For each value of $\alpha$ and $\beta$, Euler's method was used to solve the ODE with initial conditions $S_0=0.99,I_0=0.01,R_0=0$.
-And so, the best SIR model was chosen to minimize the $LSE$ (Least Squares Error) of the spreaders:
+And so, the best $SIR$ model was chosen to minimize the $LSE$ (Least Squares Error) of the spreaders: